BIKASH1002/ML-Model-Monitoring-Using-Grafana/README.md

 - Run `train_model.py` to train the **RandomForestClassifier** model on the loan dataset.

-- The model automatically exposes metrics such as accuracy and loss to Prometheus at `http://localhost:8000/metrics`.
+- The model automatically exposes `metrics` such as accuracy and loss to Prometheus at `http://localhost:8000/metrics`.

-**3. Visualize Metrics in Grafana**
+**3. Configure Grafana for visualization**

 - Open Grafana and configure Prometheus as a data source.